issa99-lab/2024-09-president-elector/audit-data.md

 ## Vulnerability Details

-Without initializing s_previousVoteEndTimeStamp, it defaults to 0.
-As a result, the condition in selectPresident() that checks if enough time has passed since the last vote ln 76-79:
+Without initializing `s_previousVoteEndTimeStamp`, it defaults to 0.
+As a result, the condition in `selectPresident()` that checks if enough time has passed since the last vote ln 76-79:

 ```javascript
 require(block.timestamp - s_previousVoteEndTimeStamp <=
   i_presidentalDuration, "RankedChoice__NotTimeToVote");
 ```

-will always evaluate to true on the first call, leading to the function reverting with the RankedChoice\_\_NotTimeToVote error, since the previousVoteEndTimeStamp appears to be far in the past (timestamp 0).
+will always evaluate to true on the first call, leading to the function reverting with the `RankedChoice__NotTimeToVote` error, since the `previousVoteEndTimeStamp` isn't initialized thus empty.

 ## Impact